NITCbase/nitcbase.github.io/docs/Roadmap/Stage03.md

 ## Exercises

 **Q1**.
 Modify the program to cache and print the catalog entries for the relation `Students` we created in the last stage.

----

-We will be working with the [Frontend Interface](../Design/Architecture.md) in all subsequent stages.
-All the functionality we implemented in the main function will be reimplemented in the appropriate handler function later. **Undo your changes and revert the `main.c` file to it's [original state](https://github.com/Nitcbase/nitcbase/blob/master/main.cpp) calling the `handleFrontend()` function.**